Poushali Ganguli

 • Samba percussion.
 I play in a Brazilian samba band (performances for BBC and iTV, carnival in Brazil).
 Listen to us here.

 • Languages.
-Currently learning Spanish.
+Currently learning Spanish and Italian.

 • Diving.
 My three favourite spots are (i) Rainbow Reef, Fiji; (ii) Silfra, Iceland; (iii) Shark Reef, Egypt.